Sand Springs Railway: OmniTRAX (2014–present)

 Shortline railroad holding company OmniTRAX purchased the Sand Springs Railway in June 2014, with OmniTRAX's CEO citing the diverse mix of industry in the Tulsa area as a reason for the purchase.
 OmniTRAX began operations on July 1, 2014, marking the first time in several decades the railroad was run by a railroad company, rather than a steel mill.
 As of 2021, the Sand Springs Railway operates 32 mi of track.
 The company is classified as a class III railroad by the Surface Transportation Board.

 Preservation

 Sand Springs 68, an interurban car built by the Cincinnati Car Company, operated on the Sand Springs Railway from 1932 until the end of passenger operations in 1955.
-The car was rescued from a Tulsa area scrapyard by Illinois Railway Museum volunteers and brought to the museum in 1967 on a flatcar.
-Initially only the shell of the car remained, but following a 40 year long restoration effort by museum volunteer Bob Kutella, Sand Springs 68 operated under its own power in 2004 and has operated at the museum since.
+The car was rescued from a Tulsa area scrapyard by Illinois Railway Museum volunteers and taken to that museum in 1967 on a flatcar.
+Initially only the shell of the car remained, but following a 40-year-long restoration effort by museum volunteer Bob Kutella, Sand Springs 68 operated under its own power in 2004 and has operated at the museum since.